philippdrebes/typst-payqr-swiss/README.md

 - When using a QR-IBAN, you must use reference type `QRR` with a valid QR reference (27 characters)
 - When using a regular IBAN, you must use either `SCOR` with a valid Creditor Reference (ISO 11649) or `NON` with no reference

+## Layout Modes

+The QR bill generator supports two layout modes controlled by the `standalone` parameter:

+### Floating Mode (default: `standalone: false`)

+- QR bill becomes a floating element with fixed Swiss standard dimensions (210mm width, 105mm height)
+- You control positioning using Typst's `place()`, `align()`, or other layout functions
+- Full control over where and how the QR bill appears on your page
+- Perfect for invoices with company headers, custom layouts, and precise positioning

+**Note on Typst's `float` parameter**: When using `#place()` to position the QR bill, avoid using `float: true` as it may force the QR bill to a new page even when there's sufficient space.
+This happens because the QR bill has a large fixed height (105mm), and Typst's float system seems to be conservative with large elements.
+Use `#place()` without the `float` parameter for better control over positioning.

+### Standalone Mode (`standalone: true`)

+- Forces a new page with specific page settings (A4, no margins)
+- QR bill is placed at the bottom of the page
+- Ideal for standalone QR bills or when you don't need custom page content

 ## Examples